Microsoft's OneDrive is becoming a better web app - here's why it matters

-As users wait to see if Windows 11 is indeed real, Microsoft is working on bringing OneDrive as a web app to Edge, Google Chrome and Mozilla’s Firefox browser in July.
+As users wait to see if Windows 11 is indeed real, Microsoft is working on bringing OneDrive, its popular cloud storage service, as a web app to Edge, Google Chrome and Mozilla’s Firefox browser in July.

 Web apps have become increasingly useful in recent years, as they’re essentially apps that run in your web browser, so you don’t have to do anything else in managing them on your hard drive.

-With OneDrive usually accessed through File Explorer or your taskbar, using it as a web app could be much easier to manage and upload files, and Microsoft are keenly aware of this.
+With OneDrive usually accessed through File Explorer or your taskbar, using it as a web app could be much easier to manage and upload files, and Microsoft is keenly aware of this.

 - Our guide to the best web browsers in 2021